He whose name is unknown and whose name is not uttered . ~ Aitareya Brahmāṇa 3.34

 Let’s go a little further with Vayu who is the very source of wind, air, and intern the Prāṇā.
 Both Br̥hadāraṇyaka Upaniṣad 3.9.4 and Ramayana of Ṛṣi Vaśiṣṭha clearly say that Rudra is the 10 Prāṇās and when these Prāṇās depart all relatives cry (Rud).
 The conclusion hymns of Sri Rudram also state Rudra to be the collective Prāṇa that interlinks all beings (प्राणानां ग्रन्थि-रसि).
 Prajapati in Śatapatha Brāhmaṇa says to the child with the “first cry” at birth as arodīt, meaning the Prāṇā has now entered the body and the child has grasped its first breath.
 So both, when Prāṇā departs and when Prāṇā enters its Rudra.
 But why are we analyzing this?
 Because if we trace its root back to Rig Veda Samhitas 6.74.4 it says, “Oh Soma Rudra free us/liberate us from the tethers of Vayu” because it’s Vayu who drinks Soma first RV4.46.1 and it Vayu who tethers this body and its life as Prāṇā, which itself is Rudra, hence, its the same Rudra that can liberate us from this tether of Vayu.
 Even the Yoga Sutras called it Prāṇāyama because it deals with the vital flow of Vayu into our body as Prāṇā.
 Hence, the Vak of Ishvara is called Prāṇāvam (AUM).
 One can compare this statement with Rśi Vaśiṣṭha’s famous hymn titled “Maha Mrityunjaya Mantra” from both Rig Veda 7.59 and Kṛṣṇa Yajur Veda Taittirīya Saṃhitā 1.8 which asks Rudra “May you untie our bonds like a ripened gourd fruit unties itself from the stem, and take us beyond death and deplete our compulsions and take us into the immortal state”.
 One has to take note of how synchronous and consistent various Rishis/Ṛṣi have been when they addressed Rudra.

 It is because of this ability to manifest into various divinities, especially in the most fierce aspects of divinities, that Rudra is greatly feared by Adhvaryu, sages, Ṛṣi, and other Devatas during the meticulous process of Yajñá.
 On the other hand, the commoners fear Rudra for their cattle, their families, children, offspring, homes, and farms.
-But, as we discussed, Rudra becomes a polar contradiction, wherein the same sages, Ṛṣi and commoners sing to Rudra and Maruts for their protection, their wellbeing, their health, knowledge, and liberation from karma/death TS4.5.10.
-This fierce Rudra is also gentle, auspicious, friendly, a doctor who heals with His medicines, and gives immortality, a deliverer to Yama (the path of Truth), the abode of Truth (rta), provider of wealth VS10.20,3.57, the three-eyed liberator (Triambaka), and protector of descendants, making him the most diverse, independent, foremost (Sriṣṭhaḥ) and contradictory Divinity in entire Vedas.
+But, as we discussed, Rudra becomes a polar contradiction, wherein the same sages, Ṛṣi and commoners sing to Rudra and Maruts for their protection, their well-being, their health, knowledge, and liberation from karma/death TS4.5.10.
+This fierce Rudra is also gentle, auspicious, friendly, a doctor who heals with His medicines, and gives immortality, a deliverer to Yama (the path of Truth), the abode of Truth (rta), a provider of wealth VS10.20,3.57, the three-eyed liberator (Triambaka), and protector of descendants, making him the most diverse, independent, foremost (Sriṣṭhaḥ) and contradictory Divinity in entire Vedas.
 This Rudra is WHOLE, and not dependent on anyone, hence self-supreme (Svadhanva) and an unconditional father to all.

 He as Kṣatra takes all oblation on behalf of countless Rudras.
 When the multitude-form of Rudra receives this sacrifice, countless Rudras enter all dimensions of reality, various beings with a multitude of aspects are pleased as they are born.
 Infinite Rudras emerge in all directions and from various sources and enter into all aspects of creation.
 Even a section of Taittirīya Āraṇyaka also knowns as the Nārāyaṇa Upaniṣhad one of the minor yet famous Upaniṣhad perceives all aspects of creation in a cosmic form and called it Nārāyaṇa (by the Rśi Nārāyaṇa), exactly similar to Kṣatra and Manyu and so Rudras emerge from Nārāyaṇa, hence the saying “Narayana Rudro Jayet”.

 All these aspects match well with the Puráńas that define Śiva and the Ganas that surround Him in thousands and thousands of groups and leagues TS4.5,VS16.6.
 They describe him as the one residing on mountains TS4.5.5/VS3.63, seated on the highest position, fair in complexion, with locks of hair, wearing deerskin TS1.8.6, handsome and muscular, with three eyes and a blue neck, holding a spear (Tri:Shula).
 We see the divine contradiction that He is both fierce and benevolent/adorable KYV4.5.10, ferocious yet gentle, supreme yet reachable, nourisher yet destroyer, a father to both pious and nefarious, a calm ascetic and a supreme dancer, simple yet dazzling.
 He is the wave, calm sea, and many more immeasurable contradictions.
+The moment we say Rudra is “This” then he is not.
 As we enter into the Yajur Veda, especially into Śrī Rudram and Śatarudrīya, aspects of Rudra, Śiva, and Soma become crystal clear.
 But two questions remain which require a clear Verdict from Vedas, first, is Śiva just an adjective to Rudra, or is Rudra called by the very title Śiva?
 Second, why is Rudra of the Vedas addressed as Śiva in the Puráńas?